 The long stretch of gorgeous sand in front of Puerto Villamil town is considered one of the finest Galapagos beaches.
 Located on the bay, it’s an ideal spot to swim, surf, relax or have a sundowner at beachfront bars in a hammock after a day of active exploring.
 Marine iguanas, Sally lightfoot crabs and blue footed boobies join you on the pristine sand.

-This 1/2 day tour is off limits to cruise ships, so you’ll need to take a land tour to enjoy the wildlife treasures at Los Tuneles.
+This 1/2 day tour is off-limits to cruise ships, so you’ll need to take a land tour to enjoy the wildlife treasures at Los Tuneles.

-The Wetlands of Isabela are located towards the far end of the main beach, starting alongside Iguana Crossing Hotel.
+The Wetlands of Isabela Island are located towards the far end of the main beach, starting alongside Iguana Crossing Hotel.
 The area is easy to explore by foot, consisting of a network of seven boardwalk trails passing through lakes, lagoons, mangrove swamps, and lookout points.
-Keep an eye out for flamingoes, pintail ducks and other waders.
+Keep an eye out for flamingoes, pintail ducks, and other waders.

 La Playa de Amor is a local’s favorite beach for relaxing and swimming.
 The beach is made of crushed shells, and there is a tidal pool and a colony of marine iguanas nearby.
 Sea turtles have also been frequently spotted in the area.

 The Isabela Tortoise Breeding Center is one of the tortoise success stories at Galapagos.
-Exploring the different stages of tortoise growth is fascinating – from hatchlings, to young adults.
+Exploring the different stages of tortoise growth is fascinating – from hatchlings to young adults.
 Several of the endemic Isabela tortoise species are kept here, and released back into the wild when old enough to survive alone.

 A sometimes muddy trail leads the way up, with possible Galapagos Finch and flycatcher sightings along the way.
 Hawks occasionally soar high above.